 Vadadam Chaitanyamayi Mahagauri Pranamamyaham.

-Kanya Puja ritual is celebrated on the eighth and ninth day of Navratri.
+Kanya Puja is observed on the 8th and 9th day of Navratri.
 In this puja Nine little girls are invited to home and offered food and clothing.
 It is said that by doing this you are inviting the nine forms of Goddess Durga to your home.
 The nine names of the Goddesses the nine girls can be represented as are

 1. The feet of the nine little girls are washed